-Evidence may be returned to an agency representative in person at the lab or via traceable delivery such as USPS Certified Mail, FedEx, UPS, or Goldstreak.
-For evidence returned via traceable delivery, a document showing proof of delivery will be uploaded to the case attachments once delivery is confirmed.
+Evidence shall be returned either to an agency representative in person at the lab or via traceable delivery such as USPS Certified Mail, Fedex, UPS, or Goldstreak.
+Evidence returned via traceable delivery will have a document showing proof of delivery uploaded to the case attachments once delivery is confirmed.